stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 kubectl logs -f load-test
 ```

+!!! note
     You should see responses coming from different backend pods, demonstrating that the service is load-balancing requests.

 Press Ctrl+C to stop following the logs.

 ### Task 7: Using Labels and Selectors with Services